Skip to main content

 Argyll and the Inner Hebrides

-• Developing and trailing an innovative approach to local testing of parasite burdens in livestock on Islay to encourage the reduction of veterinary medicines which impacts a vital source of food for chough – invertebrates found in livestock dung.
+• Working with vets to develop and trail an innovative approach to local testing of parasite burdens in livestock on Islay to encourage the reduction of veterinary medicines which impacts a vital source of food for chough – invertebrates found in livestock dung.
+By 2025 at least 48 clients had used FECPAK equipment.

 Solway

-• Survey areas of coastline where chough historically bred to assess habitat suitability
+• Survey areas of coastline where chough historically bred to assess habitat suitability, including habitat modelling and field surveys.
+This will help to inform potential future projects.

-• Carry out soil testing in support of farm management plans
+• Carry out soil invertebrate testing in support of farm management plans.

 Gallery